ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 <a href="Combined_Rate_Hist.png" target="_blank">View Image in New Tab</a>

 # Outliers
 Histograms can be useful for spotting outliers in a dataset.
 The Indigenous Police Killing rate histogram for the US shows an outlier.
-Vermont has a rate many times higher than the nearest value
+Vermont has a rate many times higher than the nearest value.
+This is because the at 1743 individuals, the Indigenoous population of Vermont only makes up 0.3% of the states population.
+So one killing diruing this time period leads to a very high PKR.

 <div style="overflow: hidden;
   padding-top: 56.25%;